codeface-io/SwiftObserver/README.md

 `Promise<Value>` helps managing asynchronous returns and makes that intention explicit.

 > **Side Note:** `Promise` is part of SwiftObserver because [Combine's `Future`](https://developer.apple.com/documentation/combine/future) is unfortunately an impractical and incomplete solution for one-shot asynchronous calls and to depend on [PromiseKit](https://github.com/mxcl/PromiseKit) or [Vapor/NIO's Async](https://docs.vapor.codes/4.0/async/) might be overkill (and too server-specific) in many contexts.
-Also, integrating promises in SwiftObserver offers the advantages of consistency, simplicity and readbility.
+Also, integrating promises in SwiftObserver offers the advantages of consistency, simplicity and readability.
 However, at some point *all* promise/future implementations will be obsolete due to [Swift's async/await](https://github.com/DougGregor/swift-evolution/blob/async-await/proposals/nnnn-async-await.md).

 ## Receive a Promised Value